doojin/whisbi-events/README.md

 Again, instead of using in-memory collections, real production apps should store this data in stores like Redis to share it between multiple HTTP server instances.

+P.S.

+This middleware is configurable with two limit values: `requests per minute per user` and `requests per minute per IP address`.
+Currently, API uses limit of `250` requests per minute per IP address and `100` requests per minute per user token.

+I'd like to to clarify my technical decision.

+First, besides limit `per user`, I decided to use limit `per IP address` in order to protect public endpoints (like list of events) from Denial of Service attacks.

+Second, about the values.
+As you can see, the value `per IP address` differs from value `per user token`.
+Basically, this is because two requests from the same IP address are not necessary requests from the same user.

+For example, two different users may share same Wi-Fi network which will result our server to receive requests from the same IP address.

+In some cases, the whole building/house/office using one network may share the same IP.

+In some very rare cases even the whole neighbourhood or small town itself may share the same IP address :)

+That is why we almost always want the `per IP address` limit to be bigger than `per user`.

 ## Custom rules

 Don't have much to say about them.
 Located here: `packages/api/lib/rest/rules`.